Augmented reality and the future of automotive retail

 Customer engagement at the event increased compared to previous shows and the AR experience is currently being used by Delphi’s sales team across Europe.

-The possibilities of using AR to increase brand engagement and educate potential consumers is not limited to events.
+The possibilities of using AR to increase brand engagement and educate potential consumers is not limited to just AR events.

 Hyundai recently launched a unique augmented reality automotive sales tool that was developed for Australian car dealerships.
 The AR app, which runs on iPads, helps sales staff to demonstrate the features and performance of Hyundai’s new i30 hatchback: